On the Uniform Computational Content of Computability Theory: The Cohesiveness Problem

 \begin{definition}[Cohesiveness Problem] By $\COH:(2^\IN)^\IN\mto2^\IN$ with

 we denote the {\em cohesiveness problem}. \end{definition}

-The cohesiveness problem has been introduced into reverse mathematics by \cite{CJS01} and the Weihrauch degree of $\COH$ has already been studied in \cite{DDH+16}.
-In computability theory a set is called {\em r-cohesive}, if it is cohesive for the sequence of all computable sets, {\em p-cohesive} if it is cohesive for the sequence of all primitive recursive sets and just {\em cohesive} if it is cohesive for the sequence of all c.e.\ sets \cite{JS93}.
-We say that a Turing degree has property $P$ if it has a member with property $P$ and we extend the different notions of cohesiveness to degrees in this way.
+The cohesiveness problem has been introduced into reverse mathematics by \cite{CJS01}, and the Weihrauch degree of $\COH$ has already been studied in \cite{DDH+16}.
+In computability theory a set is called {\em r-cohesive} if it is cohesive for the sequence of all computable sets, {\em p-cohesive} if it is cohesive for the sequence of all primitive recursive sets, and {\em cohesive} if it is cohesive for the sequence of all c.e.\ sets \cite{JS93}.
+We say that a Turing degree has property $P$ if it has a member with property $P$, and we extend the different notions of cohesiveness to degrees in this way.
 By \cite[Corollary~2.4]{JS93} the r-cohesive Turing degrees coincide with the cohesive ones.
 In order to capture the notion of cohesiveness, we introduce the following variant of $\COH$.

-\begin{definition} By $\COH_+$ we denote the map $\COH_+:\AA_+(\IN)^\IN\mto2^\IN$ with $\COH_+((R_i)_i):=\COH((R_i)_i)$. \end{definition}
+\begin{definition} By $\COH_+$ we denote the map $\COH_+:\AA_+(\IN)^\IN\mto2^\IN$ with $\COH_+(R_i)_i:=\COH(R_i)_i$. \end{definition}

+We note that the objects in the domain of $\COH$ and $\COH_+$ are the same, they are just represented in different ways.
 While $2^\IN$ can be identified with $\AA(\IN)$, the set of closed subsets $A\In\IN$ represented by full information (i.e., by characteristic functions), the set $\AA_+(\IN)$ captures the set of subsets $A\In\IN$ represented by positive information (i.e., enumerations).
-We will see that $\COH$ can be seen as the uniform version of the notion of p--cohesiveness, whereas $\COH_+$ rather captures cohesiveness (or r--cohesiveness).
-It is also easy to see that $\COH_+$ is located in between $\COH$ and $\COH'$.
+We will see that $\COH$ can be seen as the uniform version of p--cohesiveness, whereas $\COH_+$ captures cohesiveness (or r--cohesiveness).
+It is also easy to see that $\COH_+$ is located between $\COH$ and $\COH'$.

 \begin{proposition} $\COH\leqSW\COH_+\leqSW\COH'$. \end{proposition} \begin{proof} Since $\id:\AA(\IN)\to\AA_+(\IN)$ is computable and $\id:\AA_+(\IN)\to\AA(\IN)$ is limit computable by \cite[Proposition~4.2]{BG09} we obtain $\COH\leqSW\COH_+\leqSW\COH'$. \end{proof}